dgitz/eros/doc/Features/Logger/Logger.md

 # Logger

 ## Overview
-The eROS Logger gives you a nice way of printing out to console and to text files, to aid in debugging your contnet.
+The eros Logger gives you a nice way of printing out to console and to text files, to aid in debugging your contnet.

 ## Features
 The EROS Logger has the following features: